baileympearson/iterable-ts/README.md

 # iterable-ts

-This library is still a work-in-progress.
+This library is still a work-in-progress!

 Documentation: https://github.com/baileympearson/iterable-ts